canonical/http-proxy-operators/http-proxy-policy-operator/README.md

 ### Set up

-You can follow the tutorial [here](https://documentation.ubuntu.com/juju/3.6/howto/manage-your-deployment/manage-your-deployment-environment/#set-things-up) to set up a test environment for Juju with LXD.
+You can follow the how-to guide [here](https://documentation.ubuntu.com/juju/3.6/howto/manage-your-deployment/manage-your-deployment-environment/#set-things-up) to set up a test environment for Juju with LXD.

 ### Deploy